 Scattered throughout the painting are symbolic elements intended to help the viewer read the meaning of the scene.
 In the background, for instance, is a painting depicting a battle.
 It is partially obscured by a lush bay laurel, the traditional emblem of victory and virtue.
 (The ancient Greeks used the foliage of this tree as wreaths to crown the victors in various contests.)
-Conspicuously arranged on the mother's lap are four toy animals, each associated with one of the countries involved in the Crimean War: the lion representing Britain; the polar bear, Russia; the game cock, France; and the turkey, Turkey.
+Noticeably arranged on the mother's lap are four toy animals, each associated with a country involved in the Crimean War: the lion represents Britain; the polar bear, Russia; the game cock, France; and the turkey, Turkey.
+The animals became familiar symbols of the war.